A Young Lady Playing a Clavichord: Description and interpretation

 The work shows a lady playing a clavichord in an interior with other ladies in the background, as if she is playing the background entertainment for a small party.
 Like Martin before him, Hofstede de Groot listed this painting immediately after the painting in the Dulwich Picture Gallery, which shows a similar clavichord player alone in smaller room.

 Later history and influence

-This painting can be seen hanging bottom left in The Art Gallery of Jan Gildemeester Jansz which was painted in the 1790s.
-In 2012 this painting was sold at Christie's for 3.3 million dollars.

-In 2016 this painting was on show at the Dulwich Gallery, effectively reuniting these paintings that had once before been shown together.
 Apparently in 1665 the collector Johan de Bye and flower painter Johannes Hannot showed 32 Dou paintings together in Leiden.
 This painting was in the Hannot collection and the Dulwich painting belonged to De Bye.

+In 2012 A Young Lady Playing a Clavichord was sold at Christie's for 3.3 million dollars.

+The painting can be seen hanging bottom left in The Art Gallery of Jan Gildemeester Jansz which was painted in the 1790s.
+In 2016 both paintings were on show at the Dulwich Gallery, effectively reuniting these works that had once before been shown together.